jsxstyle/jsxstyle/README.md

 | `Box` | _No default styles_ |

 All props passed to these components are assumed to be CSS properties.
-There are six exceptions to this rule:
+There are five exceptions to this rule:

 | Property | Type | Description |
 |:---|:--|:---|